konnikamii/konnikamii/README.md

 I'm a software developer with a passion for building scalable web applications and working with cutting-edge technologies.
 I specialize in Full Stack Development, particularly with JavaScript frameworks like React and Node.js.

 - 🔭 I’m currently working on a React-Vite-FastAPI project that aggregates trading data and provides valuable metrics to customers.
-- 🌱 I’m currently learning about cloud-native technologies like Kubernetes and serverless architectures.
+- 🌱 I’m currently learning about blockchain development and serverless architectures.
 - 👯 I’m looking to collaborate on open source projects that focus on environmental sustainability, generative AI, and cyber security.
 - 💬 Ask me about anything tech-related, I'm always happy to help!
 - 📫 How to reach me: [philip.sanjar@gmail.com](mailto:philip.sanjar@gmail.com)